TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

   * Percentage: Full fidelity number as percentage with % symbol
   * boolean: TRUE or FALSE
   * Other number: Full fidelity number (as many decimals as needed, scientific notation if too large or small)
+  * If you type into a cell with a pure text format, the string is [left as is](https://support.microsoft.com/en-gb/office/stop-automatically-changing-numbers-to-dates-452bd2db-cc96-47d1-81e4-72cec11c4ed8).
 * Ensures value can be round tripped without loss
 * On update, format stays unchanged if parsed value is of same general class